Population Health Fellowships & Training Programs

 Addiction Medicine Fellowship

-The one-year addiction medicine fellowship in our Section on Tobacco, Alcohol, and Drug Use prepares medical school graduates to take the American Board of Addiction Medicine certification exam and pursue a career in the field.
+The one-year Addiction Medicine Fellowship in our Section on Tobacco, Alcohol, and Drug Use and in partnership with the Division of General Internal Medicine and Clinical Innovation prepares medical school graduates to take the American Board of Addiction Medicine Certification Exam and pursue a career in the field.

 Population Health Summer Research Fellowship for Medical Students

 Our Population Health Summer Research Fellowship for Medical Students, offered in the summer after the first year of medical school, is for students who are new to population health research or looking to expand their research experience.

 Summer Institute in Behavioral Medicine and Sleep Disorders Research Training for Junior-Level Scientists

 Our Program to Increase Diversity in Behavioral Medicine and Sleep Disorders Research Summer Institute in the Center for Healthful Behavior Change trains and mentors junior-level scientists from under-represented racial and ethnic minority groups and those with disabilities, preparing them for careers in multidisciplinary behavioral medicine and sleep disorders research.